KIZI/InBeat/README.md

 ### Export of interests

-InBeat GAIN module provides export of aggregated data, that contain information about final interest per object and semantic description of object (including propagation in taxonomy)
+InBeat GAIN module provides an export of aggregated data.
+It contains information about the final interest per object and the semantic description of object (including propagation in taxonomy).

 ```bash
 # Get export